yogi1967/MoneydancePythonScripts/source/toolbox/toolbox_move_merge_investment_txns_readme.txt

 You start the extension by selecting the Moneydance Extensions Menu and selecting: Toolbox: Move investment transactions

 There are two modes of operation:
-1. Move all transactions, or filter by Security, or date range.
-Ensure no transactions are selected before executing.
+1. Move all transactions, or filter by Security, and/or date range.
+Ensure no transactions are selected before executing
 2. Select any number of transactions within an investment account register that you want to move BEFORE running the extn
 >> The options presented will change depending on the mode of operation you have selected.